wyaeld/waterbeds/content/asthma.md

 Conventional mattressess are notorious for becoming a breeding ground for dust mites, and a respository for dead skin - just the things people struggling with asthma or any other respiratory disorders don't need.

-{{< figure src="/img/dustmitex.jpg" title="Dust mites points" class="pull-left post-image-left" >}}
+{{< figure src="/img/dustmitex.jpg" >}}

-# *Fact 1:* Waterbeds don't have anywhere for dust mites to live.
+*Fact 1:* Waterbeds don't have anywhere for dust mites to live.

-# *Fact 2:* The vinyl bladder and liner can be wiped clean of dead skin, dust etc. with just a damp cloth
+*Fact 2:* The vinyl bladder and liner can be wiped clean of dead skin, dust etc. with just a damp cloth

-# *Fact 3:* The wool top can be unzipped, taken off, and washed or dry-cleaned periodically to keep it fresh and hygenic.
+*Fact 3:* The wool top can be unzipped, taken off, and washed or dry-cleaned periodically to keep it fresh and hygenic.

-# *Fact 4:* People with breathing problems have found that a waterbed gives them a more restful night.
+*Fact 4:* People with breathing problems have found that a waterbed gives them a more restful night.

-If you google *_asthma_* and *_waterbed_* you will be faced with testimonials like:
+If you google __asthma__ and __waterbed__ you will be faced with testimonials like:

 > Hello everyone.
 My daughter has allergy induced asthma.
 Since she struggles more at night we decided to get her a waterbed (fewer dust mites, etc) and this child went from having a nebulizer treatment 1-2 times a night to having 2 treatments in the last 2 weeks.
 We are not used to living like this.
 Less coughing and less struggle for her.
 It is amazing